SidtheKidx/ancestry-product-analysis/README.md

 # ancestry-product-analysis
-Exploration, analysis and recommendations for product subscription growth
+Exploration, analysis and recommendations for product subscriptions